How to Fix Broil element failure on Frigidaire FGGH3047VF (Gas Range)

 How Much Does This Repair Cost?

-Replacing a broil element on the Frigidaire FGGH3047VF typically costs $20–$65 in parts when you do it yourself.
-A professional service call for the same repair usually runs $150–$300, including labor and parts.
-Tackling this repair DIY-style can save you $100 or more, making it a worthwhile fix for most homeowners.
+Replacing a broil element on the Frigidaire FGGH3047VF usually costs $20–$65 in parts when you tackle it yourself.
+A professional service call for the same repair typically runs $150–$300, including labor and parts.
+Doing this repair on your own can save you $100 or more, making it a worthwhile project for most homeowners.

 How do I know if my Frigidaire FGGH3047VF broil element has actually failed?